Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 Overview

-The Rainbow Shark may be a tropical freshwater cyprinid that’s somewhat difficult to keep. it might be suitable for fish keepers who have a couple of years of experience and are looking to expand their aquarium.
+The Rainbow Shark may be a tropical freshwater cyprinid that’s somewhat difficult to keep.
+It might be suitable for fish keepers who have a couple of years of experience and are looking to expand their aquarium.

-They are popular for their territorial nature and bright vibrant red fins.
+They are popular for their territorial nature and bright, vibrant red fins.

-If your intention is to keep these tropical sharks you must ensure your aquarium has lots of hiding places for them as this helps to decrease their territorial behavior.
+If your intention is to keep these tropical sharks, you must ensure your aquarium has lots of hiding places for them, as this helps to decrease their territorial behavior.

 Rainbow Shark Price